kllarena07/tcptalk/README.md

 https://github.com/user-attachments/assets/34b2399a-606d-4d51-9d3d-206ffa279c5a

+Note: this repository is not built on top of `netcat`

 ## Setup
 **A Couple Things to Note**
 - Rust must be must be installed on your machine.
 You can can find out how to do that [here](https://rust-lang.org/tools/install/).